IPhone 11 Pro: Software

 The iPhone 11 Pro and Pro Max was initially supplied with iOS 13.
 The newest iOS update that supports both phones as of September 2025, is iOS 26.
+Apple also announced that iOS 27 will support the iPhone 11 Pro and Pro Max (alongside the regular iPhone 11 series), contrary to previous speculation.

 The phones also come with Siri, Face ID (through the TrueDepth camera), Apple Pay, and they support Apple Card.

 Reception

 Upon release, the iPhone 11 Pro received generally positive reviews, with critics highlighting the improvements to the camera, display, and battery, although it was criticized for its similar design to the iPhone XS and the large camera bump, as well as the lack of rumored features such as bilateral wireless charging and USB-C. TechRadar critics praised the improved camera array, calling it "clearly the big upgrade", and also praised the faster A13 Bionic processor, and the display, while criticizing the design similarities compared to the iPhone XS including the display cut-out for the sensor housing, commonly referred to as "the notch," and also criticizing the cost.
 Pocket Lint also positively described the camera, the processor, display, and battery, camera design, and lack of bilateral wireless charging.
 The Verge and T3 positively described the general aspects of the phone, while stating that the 'pro' label may not be fully justified as the phone only helps Apple keep up with the competitors, not surpass them.

 The device received an overall score of 117 from DXOMARK, ranking it as the second-best smartphone camera on the site tied with the Samsung Galaxy Note 10+.
 An 11-point improvement over its predecessor, it had a photo score of 124 and a video score of 102.

+Some trypophobic users responded to the September 2019 release of the iPhone 11 Pro, which features three closely spaced camera lenses, with comments that it triggered their trypophobia, due to the camera lenses resembling the look of small holes and clusters which can trigger trypophobia.